 The masks’ initial success spurred a rise of social media attention and self-reflection.
 With a reduction of more than 50% of walk-in customers, was a physical shop still practical?
 And were many of Mekong Quilts’ fashion products still sensible for a global crisis?

-With lessened workload, his staff volunteered to share shifts on reduced wages while seeking alternative employment to put bread on the table.
+With lessened workload, the staff volunteered to share shifts on reduced wages while seeking alternative employment to put bread on the table.
 Camaraderie and team spirit has kept almost everything afloat while Mekong Quilts quickly transitioned to an online-focused business.
 Fortunately, Bernard and his team aren’t strangers to the concept of ‘work from home’.

 A group of quilters in a remote village of Vietnam.